<img alt="" src="https://secure.hall3hook.com/198371.png" style="display:none;">

 A right of use asset, or ROU, is a lessee’s right to use an asset over the course of a lease.

-More formally stated, an ROU asset is any non-monetary asset that is leased by an entity and its use by the lessee is pursuant to the definition of the right of use in the new lease accounting standards: ASC 842 for US GAAP, GASB 87 for US government GAAP, and IFRS 16 for international accounting.
+More formally, an ROU asset is an identified property or plant of equipment—in other words, an identified asset—that is leased by an entity.
+The use of this asset by the lessee must be pursuant to the definition of the right of use in the new lease accounting standards: ASC 842 for US GAAP, GASB 87 for US government GAAP, and IFRS 16 for international accounting.

 How is Right of Use Asset Calculated?